dockleryxk/ng-simple-slideshow/README.md

 * Compiled to es5, so this package is compatible with Angular Universal.
 * AOT ready
 * Responsive and captures swipes from phones and tablets
+* Lazy load option to help with initial pageload speed

 ## Installation